 A country marked by political instability and natural disasters

 The Republic of Haiti has a total population of roughly 10 million, with roughly 900,000 living in the country's capital, Port-au-Prince.
 Its official languages are Creole and French.

 Making a living as street vendors - photo: Sophie Preisch

-To make things worse, the earthquake was followed by a cholera epidemic, hurricane “Thomas”, and badly organised presidential elections that caused further chaos in the streets of Port-au-Prince.
+Natural disasters have affected the lives of vulnerable families and children.
+In January 2010, a massive earthquake struck Haiti and caused the death of an estimated 220,000 people.
+Hundreds of thousands lost their homes, and many families have never fully recovered from the devastation.
+To make things worse, the earthquake was followed by a cholera epidemic, Hurricane Thomas, and badly organised presidential elections that caused further chaos on the streets of Port-au-Prince.

 Haiti is the poorest country in the western hemisphere

-Roughly 80 per cent of Haitians live on less than two US dollars a day, most of them under precarious conditions.
+Approximately 80 per cent of Haitians live on less than two US dollars a day, most of them under precarious conditions.
 They face a life without proper sanitation, electricity or running water.
-Nearly 40 per cent lack access to clean drinking water.

-Historically, Haiti has always been a country with a significantly uneven distribution of income: roughly 50 per cent of the country's wealth is owned by only one per cent of its population.
+Historically, Haiti has always been a country with a significantly uneven distribution of income: around 50 per cent of the country's wealth is owned by only one per cent of its population.

 Hundreds of thousands of children at risk